 3. Get active

-Running, swimming, yoga, time spent at the gym, or even walking, are great ways to de-stress relax and get healthy.
-Swimming can have a positive impact on your health as water is 12 times as dense as air so it’s a far more effective way of toning your muscles than any other form of cardiovascular exercise that you can do on land, and can be relaxing when done at a slow place.
+Running, swimming, yoga, time spent at the gym, or even walking, are great ways to de-stress, relax, and get healthy.
+Swimming can have a positive impact on your health as water is 12 times as dense as air, so it’s a far more effective way of toning your muscles than any other form of cardiovascular exercise that you can do on land, and can be relaxing when done at a slow pace.

 4. Workout with a friend

 What better time to call on the bridesmaids than for a lunchtime jog or an after-work walk around the park?
 Not only will it benefit your health while making the experience more enjoyable, but it will also serve as extra planning time for the big day.

 5. Set realistic goals and celebrate your success

 It’s important to recognise success and remember that you don’t have to be a marathon runner to be active, but you can be an everyday athlete instead.
 Don’t be too ambitious when setting targets – remember slow and steady progress is key.
 It’s better to set a goal and reach it slowly rather than increasing the chance of getting injured, for example, don’t set a goal to run five miles one week if you’ve never run that distance before.
 Setting achievable and attainable goals that can increase over time will help towards leading a happier and healthier lifestyle.

 It can be difficult to keep track of the activity you’re doing, so using a wearable device such as an Apple Watch, Garmin, or Fitbit, can help you measure your progress and reach your goals.
 There are plenty of free apps you can download onto your phone as well.
 Not only will you be able to see the distance you’ve completed and the steps walked, but you might also be motivated by the results.